MLS

 MLS Odds Today at Prime Sportsbook: Get the Best MLS Betting Lines and Live Odds

 MLS is the highest level of soccer competition in the U.S., and international superstars have added to the excitement of betting on MLS matches.
+Now in its 31st season, the league has grown to 30 teams competing for the MLS Cup.

 How MLS Betting Odds Work

-MLS Moneyline Betting Example:
+MLS Moneyline Betting Example

 Learn how to bet on soccer like a pro — rules, odds, and tips all in one place.